pgsleepy/ultimatexr.io-1/content/docs/programming-guide/manipulation/uxrgrabber.md

 {{% /callout %}}

 Some key features include:
-- **Automatic setup**: The `UxrGrabber` is typically set up automatically when configuring an avatar.
+- **Automatic setup**: The `UxrGrabber` is typically set up automatically when configuring an avatar, through the HandsIntegration prefab.
 The `UxrGrabManager` handles all interactions between grabbers and grabbable objects.
 - **Proximity transforms**: By default, the grabber's own transform is used to compute distances to grabbable objects.
 Additional proximity transforms can be specified so that grabbable objects can choose which one to use.
 For example, in an aircraft cockpit, knobs may prefer the distance from the tip of the index finger, while bigger objects prefer the palm of the hand.
 - **Hand orientation info**: The component provides directional information about the hand, such as finger direction, palm direction, and thumb direction.
 - **Velocity tracking**: Current and smoothed velocity and angular velocity are available, useful for throwing mechanics.